ECE530-2023/news-analyzer-NoahRobit72/README.md

 ## Database Structure

-The mongoDB will have 4 containers:
+There will be three containers for Users, File Storage, and Text Analysis.
+Additionally, there will be documents for each of the users in our system.

 * User:
 	* User ID:
 	* Username:
 	* Password:

+* Files Storage:
-* Files:
+ 	* User ID:
 	* File ID:
-	* User ID:
 	* File Name:
 	* File Type:
 	* Favorite Status:
+	* Date of creation

 * Text Analysis: